google/kf/install.md

 ## Upload buildpacks
-Buildpacks are provided by the operator and can be uploaded to Knative using the CLI.
+Buildpacks are provided by the operator and can be uploaded to Knative using a script.
 A set of buidpacks is included in this repo.
-Change into the `buildpack-samples` directory run the following command.
+They can be installed with the following:

 ```
-kf upload-buildpacks --container-registry $KF_REGISTRY
+./hack/upload-buildpacks.sh
 ```

 ## Push your first app